Raj Kundra: Filmography

+Television

 Indian Premier League

 In 2009, Kundra and Shetty invested in the Indian Premier League cricket team Rajasthan Royals using an offshore company based in Mauritius.
 The legality of the investment was questioned by departments of the Government of India.

 In June 2013, Kundra was questioned by Delhi Police with regard to the 2013 Indian Premier League spot-fixing case, which had involved the arrest of some Rajasthan Royals players, further Delhi police have given a clean chit to Kundra in reply on right to information (RTI).
 In July 2015 a panel appointed by the Supreme Court of India imposed a life ban from the cricket-related activity on him.
 Further, Kundra denied the involvement and appeal to the Supreme Court of India.

 Umesh Goenka, a business partner of Raj Kundra claimed in a court that he was forced to implicate Kundra in betting by Delhi Police and to save himself from physical torture and from being charged under Maharashtra Control of Organised Crime Act.